 - Two (or more) adults walk to the entrance of the line with baby in tow

-- BEFORE getting into line, request a rider switch pass.
-Adult 1, who will be riding immediately, is given a large pass
+- BEFORE getting into line, request a rider switch.
+Adult 1, who will be riding immediately, enters and enjoys the ride!

-- Adult 2 returns with up to two other guests before the expiration date of the rider switch ticket and enters the ride through the Fastpass+ line
+- Adult 2 returns within the return time window and enters the ride through the Fastpass+ line

 - Adult 2 enjoys the ride!

 It most certainly can!
 Plus, Disney World has an added benefit over Disneyland: you can make your Fastpass+ reservations online beforehand (or even while you’re at the park in the mobile app).